andykuszyk/andykuszyk.github.io/2022-07-06-pki-certificate-management.md

 it was installed by the operating system.
 Our certificate is less trustworthy, because we just generated it on the fly.

-TLS certificates in use on the internet are signed by one of the root certificates installed on your computer, which allows their authenticity to be verified.
+TLS certificates in use on the Internet are signed by one of the root certificates installed on your computer, which allows their authenticity to be verified.